-10 How is dominance (or its equivalent concept under national law) defined?
+10 How is dominance defined?

-Unlike the EU, the Competition Law defines a dominant position not only with reference to market power, but also with respect to a quantitative criterion of a specific market share of the market participant.
+Unlike the EU, the CL defines a dominant position not only with reference to market power, but also with respect to a quantitative criterion of a specific market share of the market participant.

-According to the Competition Law, a dominant position is defined as an economic (commercial) position in a relevant market of a market participant or several market participants if the market share of such participant or the participants in this relevant market is at least 40 per cent and if such participant or such participants have the capacity to significantly hinder, restrict or distort competition in any relevant market for a sufficient length of time by acting with full or partial independence from competitors, clients or consumers.
-Under the most recent draft amendments to the Competition Council it is proposed to remove a quantitative criterion as a pre-condition for finding dominant position.
+According to the CL, a dominant position is defined as an economic (commercial) position in a relevant market of a market participant or several market participants if the market share of such participant or the participants in this relevant market is at least 40 per cent and if such participant or such participants have the capacity to significantly hinder, restrict or distort competition in any relevant market for a sufficient length of time by acting with full or partial independence from competitors, clients or consumers.
+Under the most recent draft amendments to the CL it is proposed to remove a quantitative criterion as a pre-condition for finding dominant position.